awinogradov/sharps/README.md

 ## Customize

-Grid very simple for customize.
+Grid very simple to customize.
 You can configure everything.
 Ex: base grid width, columns count, media queries, paddings and more.
-To do this you need create block __variables__ on one of levels in your project and override any variable in it.
+To do this you need create block `variables` on one of levels in your project and override any variable in it.
 So, list of variables you can watch [here](https://github.com/verybigman/bem-grid/blob/master/common.blocks/variables/variables.styl).

 ### Browsers support